GIS-S-mart/Benchmark-7_Model-Based-Architecture-Design-Synthesis/Exercises/Coupling/Exercise-MBDAS_System_Sizing.md

 # Benchmark exercise MBADS for System Sizing: Coupling bolt

-[TOC]

 ## 1. Introduction

 This benchmark exercise aims to evaluate - competitive or complementary - contributions claiming to improve the Model-Based Architecture Design Synthesis (MBADS) process for system sizing.

-In this benchmark exercise, the overall objective of the [Model-Based Architecture Design Synthesis Process]() is to size the Coupling Bolt System defined in [Section 2](#2.
-System-Of-Interest: A Coupling Bolt System).
+In this benchmark exercise, the overall objective of the Model-Based Architecture Design Synthesis Process is to size the Coupling Bolt System defined in Section 2.
 The candidate solutions can support an engineer throughout the MBADS process or for a specific activity.

-[Section 3](#3.
-Inputs)  of the benchmark exercise specifies the design inputs for each activity of the MBADS process.
+Section 3 specifies the design inputs for each activity of the MBADS process.
 All candidate solutions must reuse these design inputs to make fair comparisons.

-- [Section 3.1]() defines the inputs of the Requirements Development activity.
+- Section 3.1 defines the inputs of the Requirements Development activity.
-- [Section 3.2]() defines the inputs of the Concept Finding activity.
+- Section 3.2 defines the inputs of the Concept Finding activity.
-- [Section 3.3]() defines the inputs of the Problem Modelling activity.
+- Section 3.3 defines the inputs of the Problem Modelling activity.
-- [Section 3.4]() defines the inputs of the Problem Solving activity.
+- Section 3.4 defines the inputs of the Problem Solving activity.

 ## 2. System-Of-Interest